Dietetics Admissions & Applications

 Common Questions

-I’m coming in as a freshman and plan to apply to the 4+1 FastTrack Dietetics program.
+I’m coming in as a freshman and plan to apply to the 4+1 Accelerated Dietetics program.
 What major should I declare?

-Students who enter UConn as freshmen with the intention of applying to the 4+1 FastTrack Dietetics program may declare any related major.
+Students who enter UConn as freshmen with the intention of applying to the 4+1 Accelerated Dietetics program may declare any related major.
 However, we highly recommend declaring the Allied Health Sciences major to allow for advising within the Department.
-You'll spend your freshman and sophomore years completing prerequisite courses before applying for the 4+1 FastTrack Dietetics program to begin your junior year.
+You'll spend your freshman and sophomore years completing prerequisite courses before applying (by February 1 of your sophomore year) for the 4+1 Accelerated Dietetics program to begin your junior year.

 I’m an undergraduate student and plan to transfer to UConn.
 How will my application be reviewed?